NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 #
 __ATTENTION!!__

 - This script __REQUIRES AutoHotKey v2.0__.
-If you're using Arthuro's bot, you MUST install the updated AutoHotKey 2.0 version to use this script.
+You MUST install the updated AutoHotKey 2.0 version to use this script.
 - The maximum pending friend request is 30, limited by the game itself.

 #